DHRUVvkdv/USGS-Data/README.md

 This script fetches data from the USGS National Water Information System (NWIS).
 Please ensure you comply with their terms of service when using this data.

-# USGS Water Data Fetcher - Detailed Documentation
+# USGS Water Quality Data Fetcher - Detailed Documentation

 ## 1. Introduction